-- study the structure of prominent nucleon resonances in the mass range up to 3 GeV in the regime of large meson-baryon cloud contributions and explore the N^ longitudinal electroexcitation approaching the photon point.
+- study the structure of prominent nucleon resonances in the mass range up to 3 GeV in the regime of large meson-baryon cloud contributions and explore the $N^$ longitudinal electroexcitation approaching the photon point.

 Exclusive events from KY and $\pi^+\pi^-p$ final states will be selected and the unpolarized differential cross sections will be obtained, complemented by measurements of the differential transverse-transverse and transverse-longitudinal interference cross sections, as well as induced and recoil hyperon polarizations.
-From these data the $\gamma_v p N^$ electrocouplings will be determined for all possible new states with $I = \frac{1}{2}$ and $I = \frac{3}{2}$ and with all possible J^P quantum numbers, and the Q^2 evolution of their helicity amplitudes will then be determined for the different reaction channels.
+From these data the $\gamma_v p N^$ electrocouplings will be determined for all possible new states with $I = \frac{1}{2}$ and $I = \frac{3}{2}$ and with all possible $J^P$ quantum numbers, and the $Q^2$ evolution of their helicity amplitudes will then be determined for the different reaction channels.

-The hybrid baryons will be identified as additional states in the N^ spectrum beyond the regular three-quark states.
-Since spin-parities of hybrid baryons are expected to be the same as those for regular three-quark states, the hybrid-baryon signature will emerge from the distinctively different low Q^2 -evolution of its electrocouplings, due to the additional gluonic component in their wave function.
+The hybrid baryons will be identified as additional states in the $N^$ spectrum beyond the regular three-quark states.
+Since spin-parities of hybrid baryons are expected to be the same as those for regular three-quark states, the hybrid-baryon signatures will emerge from the distinctively different low $Q^2$ -evolution of their electrocouplings due to the additional gluonic component in their wave function.

-This kinematic range also corresponds to the region of the largest contributions from the meson-baryon cloud, allowing us to improve our knowledge on this component, which is relevant to understand the structure of all N^ states studied so far, as well as to explore the longitudinal N^ electroexcitations as the photon virtuality goes to zero.
-This program adds an important new physics component to the existing CLAS12 N^ program at 11 GeV, which aims to measure the transition form factors for all prominent N^ states up to $Q^2 < 12 \text{ GeV}^2$, the highest photon virtualities ever probed in exclusive reactions.
-The study of the spectrum and structure of excited nucleon states at distance scales from low to high Q^2 , encompassing the regime where low-energy meson-baryon degrees of freedom dominate to the regime where quark degrees of freedom dominate, creates new opportunities to better understand how the strong interaction of dressed quarks and gluons gives rise to the spectrum and structure of excited nucleon states at distance scales from QCD.
+This kinematic range also corresponds to the region of the largest contributions from the meson-baryon cloud, allowing us to improve our knowledge on this component, which is relevant to understand the structure of all $N^$ states studied so far, as well as to explore the longitudinal $N^$ electroexcitations as the photon virtuality goes to zero.
+This program adds an important new physics component to the existing CLAS12 $N^$ program at 11 GeV, which aims to measure the transition form factors for all prominent $N^$ states up to $Q^2 < 12 \text{ GeV}^2$ , the highest photon virtualities ever probed in exclusive reactions.
+The study of the spectrum and structure of excited nucleon states at distance scales from low to high $Q^2$ , encompassing the regime where low-energy meson-baryon degrees of freedom dominate to the regime where quark degrees of freedom dominate, creates new opportunities to better understand how the strong interaction of dressed quarks and gluons gives rise to the spectrum and structure of excited nucleon states and how these states emerge from QCD.